LordWolfenstein/databass-py/README.md

 # Databass
-An attempt to make the mysql.connector more Pythonic by having queries return a list of dictionaries.

 Databass is a interface meant to simplyfy database transactions in Python by letting you use dictionaries and list of dictionaries for your transactions instead of writing pure SQL-code.
 Thus easily letting you generate and read